Raksha Khadse: Political career

-Khadse was elected as Sarpanch of Kothadi village.
+Khadse was elected as Sarpanch of Kothali village.
 Later she was elected to the Jalgaon Zila Parishad.
 In the 2014 Lok Sabha elections, she defeated Manish Jain of the Nationalist Congress Party by a margin of 318608 votes.
 She obtaining 605452 while Jain received 287384 votes.
 At the age of 26, she, along with Heena Gavit, became the youngest MP in the 16th Lok Sabha.

 She was re-elected in 2019 for a second term as MP of Raver Loksabha.
 She has been named for a third time by the Bharatiya Janata Party as a candidate for the upcoming 2024 Indian general election.